These drugs disrupt the way cancer cells grow and divide, but they also affect normal cells.

 - after surgery, to reduce the risk of cancer coming back

-- as the main treatment to help control the cancer if it has spread to other parts of the body such as the liver or lungs
+- as the main treatment, if the cancer has spread to parts of the body such as the liver or lungs

 - fluorouracil (5FU) often given with folinic acid (leucovorin)